lolepezy/rpki-prover/DEVELOPER.md

-Setting up development environment is relatively simple.
+## Setting up development environment

 - You need `stack` to start (https://docs.haskellstack.org/en/stable/README/)
 - Full build is done by `stack install rpki-prover:rpki-prover`, it should normally take 30-40 minutes on an average computer.